Asian Men's U20 Volleyball Championship

 The Asian Men's U20 Volleyball Championship is an international volleyball competition in Asia and Oceania contested by the under 20 men's national teams of the members of Asian Volleyball Confederation (AVC), the sport's continent governing body.
 Tournaments have been awarded every two years since 1980.
-The top two teams qualified for the FIVB Volleyball Men's U21 World Championship.
-The current champion is Iran, which won its seventh title at the 2022 tournament.
+The top four teams qualified for the FIVB Volleyball Men's U21 World Championship.
+The current champion is Iran, which won its seventh title at the 2024 tournament.

-The 20 Asian Championship tournaments have been won by four different national teams: Iran have won seven times.
-South Korea, with six title; China, with four titles; and Japan, with three titles.
+The 20 Asian Championship tournaments have been won by four different national teams: Iran have won seven times, South Korea with six title, China with four titles, and Japan with three titles.

-The 2022 Asian Championship took place in Riffa, Bahrain.